damontic/CodingInterviewExercises/README.md

 # Coding Interview Exercises
-Some Cracking the Code Interview Solutions in [Rust](https://www.rust-lang.org/).
+Some Cracking the Coding Interview Solutions in [Rust](https://www.rust-lang.org/).